Orforio/renations.rb/README.md

 # renations.rb

-A batch rename tool for the K&amp;L Infographics Nations teams.
+A batch rename tool for the K&amp;L Bitesize Nations teams.
 It takes the filenames from the source directory and applies them to the files in the destination directory.
 Only files with matching job numbers will be modified.